A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Wall-crossing for Gromov-Witten invariants

-\begin{remark} The right-hand-side of Theorem \ref{kalk3} can also be re-written using the quantum Kirwan map for $QH_{G_\zeta/\C^\times_\zeta}(X^{\zeta,t}) \to QH(X^{\zeta,t} \qu (G_\zeta/\C^\times_\zeta))$, using the adiabatic limit theorem for $(G_\zeta/\C^\times_\zeta)$-gauged maps.
+using the adiabatic limit theorem for $(G_\zeta/\C^\times_\zeta)$-gauged maps.
 However, in our examples the gauged Gromov-Witten invariants are always easier to compute than the Gromov-Witten invariants of the git quotients, so we have left the formula as written. \end{remark}